Patricia Salkin: Scholarship

 A nationally recognized scholar on land use law and zoning, Salkin is the author of the popular blog, Law of the Land.
 Her land use publications include: The 4-volume 4th edition of New York Zoning Law & Practice (1999–present); the 5-volume 5th edition of American Law of Zoning (2008–present); Bordering on Madness: An American Land Use Tale Companion (with Popper and Avitale)(2008); Land Use & Sustainable Development: Cases and Materials, 8th ed.
 (Thomson West) (with Nolon) (2012); Climate Change and Sustainable Development Law in a Nutshell (Thomson Reuters) (with Nolon) (2010); Land Use in a Nutshell (Thomson West) (with Nolon & Wright) (2007); The Greening of Local Governments (with Hirokawa, eds.)
 (ABA Press 2012); and the annual Zoning and Planning Law Handbook, ed.
 (Thomson Reuters).

-She has served on the board of directors of the New York Planning Federation, and has been active in land use reform efforts including membership on the Land Use Advisory Committee of the NYS Legislative Commission on Rural Resources.
-She is a reporter for the American Planning Association's Planning & Environmental Law and on the Editorial Advisory Board for The Urban Lawyer produced by UMKC School of Law for the ABA.
-Dean Salkin continues to serve as the long-term chair of the American Planning Association's Amicus Curiae Committee.
-She has consulted on land use issues for many national organizations including: the American Planning Association, the American Institute of Certified Planners, the National Academy for Public Administration and the National Governor’s Association.
+She has served on the board of directors of the New York Planning Federation and has been active in land use reform efforts including membership on the Land Use Advisory Committee of the NYS Legislative Commission on Rural Resources.
+She is a reporter for the American Planning Association's Planning & Environmental Law and on the Editorial Advisory Board for The Urban Lawyer, produced by UMKC School of Law for the ABA.
+Salkin continues to serve as the long-term chair of the American Planning Association's Amicus Curiae Committee.
+She has consulted on land use issues for many national organizations including: the American Planning Association, the American Institute of Certified Planners, the National Academy for Public Administration and the National Governor's Association.